 Always inform your doctor before beginning any alternative medicine or therapy.
-There may be interactions between some herbs and the medications you are currently taking.
+There may be interactions between herbs and the medications you are currently taking.
 Your doctor can help coordinate an overall treatment plan that best suits your needs.

-While more scientific research is needed on the subject, some herbs and supplements are believed to reduce or potentially stop bone loss caused by osteoporosis.
+While more scientific research is needed on the subject, some herbs and supplements are believed to reduce or potentially stop the bone loss caused by osteoporosis.